JATOS/JATOS_docs/versioned_docs/version-3.9.1/References_Configs_and_JATOS_API/JATOS_Configuration.md

 Specifies your SURFconext OIDC scope.
 Default is `["openid"]`.

 Note that SURFconext does not use scopes to request claims (also see the [documentation](https://servicedesk.surf.nl/wiki/spaces/IAM/pages/128909987/OpenID+Connect+features#OpenIDConnectfeatures-Scopes)).
 Rather, the claims to be returned are configured per service entity in the [Service Provider Dashboard](https://sp.surfconext.nl).
+For JATOS to function properly, the claims "name", "email" and "eduperson_principal_name" should be enabled.
+If the SURFconext username origin is set to a value other than the default of `"eduperson_principal_name"`, then the "eduperson_principal_name" claim may be disabled.

 1. Via **config file** property `jatos.user.authentication.conext.scope`